Dashboard Member settings

 • the date on which the incident/issue occurred

 The time limit is not affected by the mandatory early conciliation procedure.
-The period of time between the Early Conciliation notification being submitted and the certificate being returned by ACAS does not count towards these time limits.
-Effectively the conciliation procedure ‘stops the clock’ on the time limit.
+The period between the early conciliation notification being submitted and the certificate being returned by Acas does not count towards these time limits.
+Effectively, the conciliation procedure ‘stops the clock’ on the time limit.

 It’s generally cheaper for employers to settle a claim rather than go to an employment tribunal.
-For more information read Settlement agreements with employees and try out our Settlement agreement.
-To discuss your particular situation, Ask a lawyer.
+For more information, read Settlement agreements with employees and consider using our Settlement agreement.
+To discuss your particular situation, do not hesitate to Ask a lawyer.

 Ask a lawyer